Skip to main content

 From the processor ellipsis menu, you can also reorder its position, enable or disable it, or delete it.

-This section describes the syntax for pipeline eligibility criteria and for referring to attributes.
+This section describes the syntax for pipeline filters and referring to attributes in processors.

 The following examples are valid event conditions:

-For events that satisfy multiple pipelines, Imply Lumi processes the events by each pipeline in numerical order.
+For an event that satisfies multiple pipelines, Imply Lumi processes the event through each pipeline in numerical order.
 If you add an attribute in one pipeline, a subsequent pipeline can use that attribute.

 Attribute names